Life Cirtechtex

 LIFE-CIRTECHTEX PROJECT KICKS OFF, FOCUSING ON THE IMPLEMENTATION OF THE CIRCULAR MODEL IN THE MANUFACTURE OF PERSONAL PROTECTIVE EQUIPMENT.

-September 28th, the starting meeting of the LIFE-CIRTECHTEX project (Implementation of circular economy processes to reduce textile waste in the manufacture of personal protective equipment) took place at the Marina Textil facilities.
+September 28th, the starting meeting of the LIFE-CIRTECHTEX project (Implementation of circular economy processes to reduce toxic waste in the manufacture of personal protective equipment) took place at the Marina Textil facilities.

 What is the objective of the LIFE-CIRTECHTEX project?